mr-tsang-kungfu/kungfu-notes/purple.md

 ## Flash of Sliver A

-1. attacker stab with knife with right hand
+1. attacker knife stab with right hand
 2. right hand hugging chest and left hand protecting stomach +
     turning 45 +
         right leg cresent kick to knock out the knife/hand